Studies of the decays D^0 \rightarrow K_S^0K^-\pi^+ and D^0 \rightarrow K_S^0K^+\pi^-: Coherence factor and average strong--phase difference measurement

 To determine the coherence factor and average strong--phase difference the information on the observables is combined in a $\chi^2$ fit to determine the best--fit values for $p$ and $q$.
 To take into account all the uncertainties and their correlations the $\chi^2$ is given by

-where $\Delta \rho$ is a vector of differences between the expected and observed values of the observables and $\bf{E}$ is the error matrix derived from the total uncertainties and their correlations.
+where $\Delta \rho$ is a vector of differences between the expected and observed values of the observables and ${\bf{E}}$ is the error matrix derived from the total uncertainties and their correlations.
 The expected values are computed using either ~\equationref{eq:nu},~\equationref{eq:kappa},~\equationref{eq:Kspipi}, or ~\equationref{eq:Klpipi} as appropriate for a given value of $p$ and $q$.
 To calculate the expected values a number of external inputs are required.
 These external inputs are free parameters in the fit but are Gaussian--constrained to their measured values, which takes into account any systematic uncertainties arising from the measured central values of the external inputs.
 Correlations between the uncertainties of the external parameters are taken into account where known.
 The values of $\delta^{K\pi}$, $r_D^{K\pi}$, $x$, and $y$ and their uncertainties and correlations are taken from~\cite{HFAG}.
-The information on $c_i^{(')}$, $s_i^{(')}$ is from~\cite{kspipipap}, and the coherence information on other final states from~\cite{jim}.
-The value of $r_D^{K_S^0K\pi}$ used is determined using the measured value of \braf and the following relation between \braf and the $D$ mixing parameters~\cite{dmix}:
+The information on $c_i^{(')}$, $s_i^{(')}$ is from~\cite{kspipipap}, and the coherence information on other final states from~\cite{NewCoh}.
+The value of $r_D^{K_S^0K\pi}$ used is determined using the measured value of \braf in ~\cite{LHCbOlli}\footnote{The originally reported results in v2 of this preprint used the branching fractions measured within.
+On correction of equations (25), (26), (28) in 2016 the more precise value measured by the LHCb collaboration above is used.} and the following relation between \braf and the $D$ mixing parameters~\cite{dmix}:

 where the quadratic and higher order terms in $y$ and $x$ are negligible.